YouBase/white-paper/structured-data.md

   m / purpose' / profile' / collection / record
 ```

-The path follows standard BIP32 notation where 'm' represents the master node and an apostrophe indicates a hardened node.
-An example tree might look like the following with a detailed explanation of each level following.
+The path follows standard BIP32 notation where 'm' represents the master node
+and an apostrophe indicates a hardened node.
+An example tree might look like the
+following diagram.

 ```mermaid
 {% include "diagrams/structured-data.md" %}